SSC-CIO-DigitalTaskForce/hello/README.md

 # Create a new branch
 We use the [GitHub flow](https://guides.github.com/introduction/flow/) to make changes, so the first step to making a change is creating a new branch.

-1. Go to the `Source Control` view of VS Code in the vertical left menu, click the `...` llink and select `Checkout to...`:
+1. Go to the `Source Control` view of VS Code in the vertical left menu, click the `...` link and select `Checkout to...`:
 ![Creating a branch in VS Code](./assets/imgs/new-branch.png)
 2. Select `Create new branch...` from the menu.
 3. Enter the branch name and click `Enter`.

 You're now working on a new branch of the repository.
 All Git repositories have a main branch called `master`.
-When you make changes in a new branch, it keeps your changes separate from the `master` branch until you're ready to merge them.
+When you make changes in a new branch, it keeps your changes separate from the `master` branch until they're finished.

 # Make a change
 1. Go back to the `Explorer` view of VS Code from the vertical left menu.